gilbarbara/helpers/README.md

 Remove whitespace.

 **slugify(input: string): string**
-Format string to slug.
+Format the string into a slug.

 ### Validators

 **isValidCPF(value: string): boolean**
-Check if CPF is valid
+Check if the CPF is valid.

 **isValidEmail(value: string): boolean**
-Check if email is valid
+Check if the email is valid.

 `@throws`
 **validatePassword(password: string, options?: ValidatePasswordOptions): boolean**
-Validate password length and required characters
+Validate password length and required characters.

   ```typescript
 interface ValidatePasswordOptions {